When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Keep In Mind

-Is a Heat Rash Dangerous?
+Is Heat Rash Dangerous?

-• Red streaks on the skin.
+• Red streaks extending from the rash area.

-• Fever over 100.4 degrees Fahrenheit.
+• A fever over 100.4 degrees Fahrenheit.

-How To Treat Heat Rash
+How to Treat Heat Rash

 how to treat baby heat rash